MileHacker Logo

 Why Shangyu?

 Shangyu offers a calm yet engaging travel experience, distinct from the faster pace of China's megacities.
-It possesses a chance to explore genuine local life, where tradition and modernity coexist.
+It contains a chance to explore genuine local life, where tradition and modernity coexist.

 Travelers find a friendly vibe, beautiful river views along the Cao'e River, and the historical resonance of the Cao'e Temple.
 Phoenix Mountain features green spaces and city panoramas.